Mel Daniels: College career (1963–1967)

 Daniels continued to improve in college.
 Playing the 1963–1964 season at Burlington Community College in Burlington, Iowa, Daniels averaged 25.2 points and 10.0 rebounds and was named a Junior College All-American.
-While at Burlington, Dainiels was recruited to play for the New Mexico Lobos by coach Bob King.
+While at Burlington, Daniels was recruited to play for the New Mexico Lobos by coach Bob King.
 Daniels transferred, played for New Mexico from 1964 to 1967, averaged 20 points per game in his New Mexico Lobo career and was named an All-American.

 Starting as a sophomore in 1964–65, the 6–9 power forward played in 27 games and averaged 17.0 points and 11.2 rebounds as New Mexico finished 19–8.

 During the 1965–66 season, Daniels suffered a severe injury when he put his arm through a glass door at Johnson Gymnasium, requiring 352 stitches and almost ending his athletic career.
-The sutures notwithstanding, Daniels missed one game and averaged 21.2 points and 10.3 rebounds as the Lobos finished 16–8.
+With various sutures being put on him to close the wound over the coming days, Daniels missed only one game and averaged 21.2 points and 10.3 rebounds as the Lobos finished 16–8.

 The 1966–67 team won a school-record 17 straight games to start the season as New Mexico climbed to No. 3 in the national rankings.
 Daniels led the Western Athletic Conference in scoring at 21.5 points, along with 11.6 rebounds as New Mexico finished 19–8.

 For his career, Daniels averaged 20.0 points and 11.1 rebounds in 77 games at New Mexico.
 He had 44 career double-doubles, still the most in school history.

 ABA/NBA career

 Daniels was the ninth pick of the 1967 NBA draft, selected by the Cincinnati Royals, and was also drafted by the Minnesota Muskies of the American Basketball Association (ABA).
 He chose to play in the fledgling ABA.

 After rejecting Cincinnati (with Oscar Robertson), Daniels became the first NBA first-round pick to snub the established league and go to the ABA.
 "At that time, it wasn't about money for me.
 But y'know, 2 + 2 is still 4," Daniels said of his decision to go to the ABA.
 "I was offered $15,000 by Cincinnati as a bonus and $17,500 as a salary.
 I was offered $15,000 as a bonus in Minnesota and $30,000 as a salary.
 So the higher number somehow won out."

-Daniels' decision to play in the ABA led to great success for him.
-Daniels won three ABA championships, was a two-time ABA Most Valuable Player, a seven time ABA All-star and led the ABA in rebounding average in three different seasons.
+Daniels's decision to play in the ABA led to great success for him.
+Daniels won three ABA championships, was a two-time ABA Most Valuable Player, a seven-time ABA All-star and led the ABA in rebounding average in three different seasons.
 Daniels is the ABA's all-time leader in total rebounds and second in ABA career average rebounds (15.12) behind only fellow Hall of Famer Artis Gilmore of the Kentucky Colonels (17.07).
+His seven All-Star selections are tied with Louie Dampier for most in ABA history.
 Daniels had 1,608 career postseason rebounds in the ABA.